Hospitality and Tourism Courses

 Event Management

 This course explores the logistics involved in event planning.
-Scope and size of events will be examined in detail.
-Topics include concept, design, feasibility, marketing, financial management, risk management, staging, staffing, leadership, ethics, safety and security, and careers in this area of the hospitality industry.
+It examines scope and size of events in detail.
+Topics include concept, design, feasibility, marketing, financial management, risk management, staging, staffing, leadership, ethics, technology, safety and security, and careers in this area of the hospitality industry.

 TAT 231 (0-9-3)